merlin-sievers/submission/README.md

 Using the unit test of the open-source libraries you can test if the patched binary is still functional (Automation due to dependencies of libraries still work in progress)

-Using the Fuzzing Harness of the Magma Dataset (https://github.com/HexHive/magma) and the PoVs collected in 'Testsuite/Magma/extra/...' you can test if the vulnerability has been fixed.
+Using the Fuzzing Harness of the Magma Dataset (https://github.com/HexHive/magma) and the PoVs collected you can test if the vulnerability has been fixed.